Rural Scholars Program FAQs

 What is the Texas Rural Health Association Student Chapter?

 A clerkship is a focused training rotation in a medical specialty area that is scheduled during Years 3 and 4.
 These rotations may be scheduled in a variety of clinical settings – ambulatory-based or hospital-based and have specific academic and testing requirements.
 For example: The TCOM Year 3 curriculum includes rotations in family medicine, internal medicine, pediatrics, Ob/Gyn, surgery, psychiatry, and osteopathic manipulative medicine.
-Rural Scholars complete these rotations at available rural-based locations.
+Rural Scholars complete these rotations at available rural-based locations outside the DFW area.

 If I were accepted to participate in the Rural Scholars Program, am I required to select family medicine as my practice specialty?